UNBunny/Recipe-generator/README.md

 3. Build and run the application on an Android device or emulator.
 ## Contribution:
 Contributions to this project are welcome.
 If you have any suggestions, bug fixes, or feature enhancements, feel free to open an issue or create a pull request.

-## Acknowledgments:
-This project utilizes various open-source libraries and APIs.
-Special thanks to the contributors of these technologies for their valuable work.